RakeemAI/Rakeem/README.md

 ---

-## Execution Plan & Methodology
+<h2 style="color:#3498db;">Execution Plan & Methodology</h2>

 We adopted a Collaborative Learning methodology throughout the project execution, where all team members worked jointly on every task.
 This ensured the acquisition of integrated expertise across all development aspects.
 Approximately 90% of this plan has been successfully completed, following the sequence below:

 ### Key Execution Steps

-#### Data Collection and Preparation
+1. **Data Collection and Preparation**
    - **Operational Data:** Securing and preparing a set of hypothetical operational financial data for SMEs (Excel/CSV) for analysis and calculation purposes.
    - **Knowledge Data:** Collecting and cleaning official ZATCA regulatory documents to establish the local legal knowledge base.

-#### Developing the Financial Engine and RAG System
+2. **Developing the Financial Engine and RAG System**
    - Designing the Python Financial Engine to execute precise equations for calculating Profitability, Cash Flow, Zakat, and Taxes.
    - Building the highly efficient retrieval index using the FAISS library to enable rapid access to ZATCA rules.

-#### Integrating the Large Language Model and Chatbot Activation
+3. **Integrating the Large Language Model and Chatbot Activation**
    - Developing the RAG module to link user inquiries in Arabic with the retrieved legal rules (FAISS).
    - Instructing the Large Language Model (LLM) to combine numerical analysis with legal interpretation in a clear and professional manner.

-#### Forecasting and Strategic Recommendations
+4. **Forecasting and Strategic Recommendations**
    - Building and training the Prediction models (Holt) for future financial performance.
    - Developing algorithms to provide automated recommendations based on analysis, forecasting, and legal compliance results.

-#### Interface Design and Report Generation
+5. **Interface Design and Report Generation**
    - Developing the final graphical user interface (Dashboard) using Streamlit.
    - Activating the function to generate comprehensive, downloadable PDF reports that compile all analytical and predictive outputs.

-#### System Testing and Necessary Enhancements
+6. **System Testing and Necessary Enhancements**
    - Conducting extensive System Testing and User Acceptance Testing for the interface to ensure accuracy and performance.
    - Applying necessary improvements to model accuracy and response speed in preparation for launch.